nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Lock

-A script that represents the ownership of a Cell.
-A user successfully unlocks a Cell and is able to consume it if the Cell's lock script exits normally.
+A Script that represents the ownership of a Cell.
+A user successfully unlocks a Cell and is able to consume it if the Cell's Lock Script exits normally.

 #### See Also